 Here at Elephant Energy, we prefer heat pump water heaters.
 They’re the most efficient, sustainable, lowest overall cost way to provide your home with hot showers and baths.
 HPWHs are in increasingly high demand and usually require both plumbing and electrical work to be done.
 As a result, they are difficult to install on an ‘emergency’ (overnight) basis.

 Therefore, if your water heater is on the older side (most last about 10-15 years) and you think a heat pump water heater might be the right solution for your home, it’s important to plan ahead.
 No one wants to be without hot water for a couple weeks!
 If you’re interested in getting a heat pump hot water heater in the coming months, get in touch today.

 In this guide, we’ll cover everything you need to know about switching to a heat pump water heater.
 Not in need of a new water heater quite yet?
 Replacing your heating and cooling with a heat pump HVAC system and improving your home insulation can also it more efficient and affordable to power your home.
-If you’re in the Colorado Front Range, we can also help with those, too.
+If you’re in the Colorado Front Range or Boston area, we can also help with those, too.

 How do heat pump water heaters work?